nicjohnson145/godot/README.md

 thus making it a "solved" problem for me.

 ## Installation

 Compiled binaries can be found on the releases page [here](https://github.com/nicjohnson145/godot/releases/latest).
-Optionally, clone this repository and run `go install`

 ## Setup/Usage